nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

 ### ECM as a service

-Nuxeo ECM platform provides several technology neutral API to access and manage content :
+Nuxeo ECM platform provides several technology neutral API to access and manage content:

- - CMIS connector : standard compliant interoperability protocols
+ - CMIS connector: standard compliant interoperability protocols

- - Content Automation : Extensible and Business friendly REST API
+ - Content Automation: Extensible and Business friendly REST API

-One of the goal of Nuxeo's Cloud approach is to be able to provide ECM features as a service via CMIS and Content Automation.
+One of the goals of Nuxeo's Cloud approach is to be able to provide ECM features as a service via CMIS and Content Automation.

 ## Technical requirements